jonnonz1/nz-statute-book/acts/public/1994/maritime-transport-act-1994.md

 [Repealed]

 ### 365 Production of certificate of insurance
-The master of a ship must produce any certificate of insurance required by section 363 or section 364 on demand if requested by a harbourmaster, any officer of Customs, or the Director.
+The master of a ship must produce any certificate of insurance required by section 363 on demand if requested by a harbourmaster, any officer of Customs, or the Director.

 ### 366 Rights of third parties against insurers of regulated oil tankers and regulated ships
 (1) If the owner of any ship is alleged to have incurred liability under any or all of sections 344, 345, and 346, proceedings to enforce a claim in respect of that liability may be brought against the insurer.